 Do not send Powerpoint presentations, movies of any kind, or slide

 4. Resume which lists education, exhibitions, awards, publications, etc.

-in addition to the above, individual curators should include a brief decription of the proposed exhibit and identify the artists invited to participate.
+Individual curators: in addition to the above, individual curators should include a brief description of the proposed exhibit and identify the artists invited to participate.
 Provide information describing your curatorial experience, organizational skills, and samples of written materials used to organize a previous show (letters, marketing, etc).
-Organizations: